RonanMarrinan/Latin102Portfolio/translation3.md

 Hercules cleaned the stable of King Augeas from the dung in a single day, he cleansed the greater part of it with jupietr: Since the river had been let in, he cleaned away all the dung.

-Hercules led the bull, with whom Pasiphae layed with, alive from the island of Crete to Mycenae.
+Hercules led the bull alive, with whom Pasiphae layed with, from the island of Crete to Mycenae.

 Hercules killed Diomedes, the King of Thrace, and his four horses, who ate human flesh, with the slave Abdera.
 The hourses were named Podargus, Lampon, Xanthus and Dinus.